ZupIT/beagle-docs/content/en/Tutorials/Adding Beagle to a part of a native screen/Adding a Beagle server-driven component.md

 ## Step 3: Display a server-driven component

-After the previous steps, your component is ready you have to display it on a native screen.
+After the previous steps, your component is ready, now you have to display it on a native screen.

 To this configuration, follow the instructions for each platform: